Barış Dilaver: Early life

-Dilaver was born in Zeytinburnu, Istanbul.
-As a child, he aspired to be a pianist, while his twin sister aimed to become a ballerina.
-However, they switched professions after both failing their respective auditions.
-Dilaver's sister later became a successful singer in their home country, while he pursued a career as a ballet dancer internationally.
+Barış Dilaver was born on December 2, 1975, in Zeytinburnu, Istanbul.
+Initially aspiring to be a pianist while his twin sister aimed to become a ballerina, they both switched career paths after unsuccessful auditions.
+Dilaver's sister later became a successful singer in Turkey, whereas Dilaver pursued an international career as a ballet dancer.

-At the age of 10, Barış Dilaver began his dance education and training at the National Ballet School of Istanbul under the direction of Cem Ertekin.
-During his studies, he performed in Graduation Ball, and he eventually became a member of the Cagdas Ballet Company.
+At the age of 10, Dilaver started his dance training at the National Ballet School of Istanbul under Cem Ertekin.
+His early performances included roles in "Graduation Ball," and he later joined the Cagdas Ballet Company.
+By age 14, inspired by meeting dancer Nilay Yesiltepe, Dilaver secured sponsorships from Ardic Gursel and Nuray Atabay and auditioned in Germany, leading to further training at the John Cranko School in Stuttgart under Alex Ursuliak and Konstantin Rusau.

-At the age of 14, Dilaver dreamed of dancing for prestigious ballet companies in Vienna and New York.
-While in Istanbul, he met dancer Nilay Yesiltepe, who helped him realize his dreams.
-Thanks to Yesiltepe's support, Dilaver landed an audition in Germany and secured the necessary funding from sponsors Ardic Gursel and Nuray Atabay.

-In Stuttgart, Dilaver studied at the John Cranko School under the guidance of Alex Ursuliak and Konstantin Rusau.
-In 1994, he moved to Vienna at the invitation of Anne Wooliams, the director of the State Opera Ballet.
-Dilaver danced in several of ballet's iconic roles, such as Puck in John Nermeier's A Midsummer Night's Dream, a part created specifically for him, and Mercutio in John Cranko's Romeo and Juliet.
-His repertoire also includes choreographies by renowned choreographers such as Kenneth MacMillan, Renato Zanella, and William Forsythe.
-Dilaver received coaching from prominent ballet master Egon Madsen and shared the stage with ballet legends Vladimir Malakhov and Brigitte Stadler.
-He also danced at the Vienna Dance Theater before becoming a Solo Dancer at the Volksoper Vienna, where he performed roles such as Cupido in Caravaggio and danced in Swan Lake Remixed and Nudo.
+In 1994, Dilaver moved to Vienna at the invitation of Anne Wooliams, director of the State Opera Ballet, where he danced notable roles such as Puck in John Neumeier's "A Midsummer Night's Dream" and Mercutio in John Cranko's "Romeo and Juliet."
+He worked with esteemed choreographers Kenneth MacMillan, Renato Zanella, and William Forsythe, and was coached by ballet master Egon Madsen.